pepijn-devries/ggsankeyfier/README.md

 flows that skip stages or even feedback loops.

-And last but not least, in contrast to other packages, `ggsankeyfier` uses proportionate bands.
+And last but not least, in contrast to other packages, `ggsankeyfier` uses proportional bands.
 In alluvial and Sankey diagrams data quantity flows are represented by bands that flow across stages.
 In order to effectively visualise quantities, the width of the band needs to be proportionate to the quantity.
 Other packages use a vertically oriented